QitaoZhao/PoseFormerV2/README.md

 ## Environment

-The code is developed and tested under the following environment
+The code is developed and tested under the following environment.

 - Python 3.8
 - PyTorch 1.11.0